mazzyy/RaynMaker.Portfolio/docs/Backlog.md

   - benchmark with ETF

-- add overview on disposals per year
+- add more tests

-- vue navigation
+  - for the interactors
+  - maybe also for the gateways? can we make those that simple that it is not required?

+- show for "position closed" the date in the web page to know from when the prices are

 - agents in BE to remember state

 - show cash transactions and current cash as sanity check
+- add overview on disposals per year

 - sanity checks
   - value is never negative - the event type defines whether it has to be substracted or summed up